MicrosoftDocs/dynamics-365-customer-engagement/ce/channel-integration-framework/v1/administer/get-channel-integration-framework.md

 Updates to the solution are pushed to all customers automatically.

 > [!NOTE]
-> - Channel Integration Framework is available on organizations with Dynamics 365 Customer Service.
+> - Dynamics 365 Channel Integration Framework is available in organizations with Dynamics 365 Customer Service.
 > - Installing Channel Integration Framework from the Microsoft AppSource is no longer supported.